A tender story about the people left behind when the world went digital

 Which leaves the stage clear for the main event, which is the relationship of Ennio and Simone.
 It’s played brilliantly carefully by Sauk and Nilsson, who know that a certain ambiguity is the key to these people.
 If we take them at their own estimation, they’re brave refuseniks in a world gone bad.
 Meanwhile, the camera tells another story, of a pair of drunks locked in a mutually reinforcing relationship of self-deception.

-Theirs is a story of drink, loneliness, bad sex, mediocrity, unhappiness, faded glory, dad-dancing and just sheer out-and-out tackiness – there’s a cameo at one point by someone who is meant to be 1980s topless model Samantha Fox, just to underline the point – and if Söderström didn’t like Ennio and Simone it would yet another depressing, snarky gawk at losers.
-But it’s so much more than that.
+Theirs is a story of drink, loneliness, bad sex, mediocrity, unhappiness, faded glory, dad-dancing and just sheer out-and-out tackiness – there’s a cameo at one point by someone who is meant to be 1980s topless model Samantha Fox, just to underline the point – and if Söderström didn’t like Ennio and Simone it would be just another depressing, snarky gawk at losers.
+But it’s much more than that.

 It is, perhaps, the film’s big message but you could honestly skip it and you’d still be mightily entertained by this warm, touching portrait of a man in late middle aged living a life of pizza, beer and hard times, his growing thing with a woman who is at one point so hung-over that she throws up on the work photocopier, and a McGuffin mystery VHS that could change his life or get him killed.